Direct-to-video: Direct-to-video films screened theatrically

 Occasionally, a studio that makes a movie that was prepared as a direct-to-video film will release it theatrically at the last minute due to the success of another film with a similar subject matter or an ultimate studio decision.
 Batman: Mask of the Phantasm is an example of this.
 However, despite the movie's critically acclaimed success, its box-office performance was very poor, which has been attributed to the last minute nature of its theatrical release.
 The film had much better commercial success in its subsequent home video releases.

 Other times, a direct-to-video movie may get a limited theatrical screening in order to build excitement for the actual release of the video such as was done for 2010's Justice League: Crisis on Two Earths, and Planet Hulk, 2016's Batman: The Killing Joke or 2013's Sharknado.
-In some cases, other direct-to-video films can also be theatrically released in other countries.
+In some cases, other direct-to-video films can also be theatrically released in other countries for similar reasons, such as maximizing revenue in markets with less competition, combat piracy by offering legal access earlier, and leverage specific genre popularity.
+Additionally, these films may be used to build international hype or, in some cases, to fulfill local distributor demand for new content.

 Direct-to-disc or DVD premiere

-As DVDs gradually replaced VHS videocassettes, the term "direct-to-DVD" replaced "direct-to-video" in some instances.
-However, the word "video" does not necessarily refer to videocassettes.
-Many publications continue to use the term "direct-to-video" for DVDs or Blu-rays.
-Both disc-based release types may also be referred to as "direct-to-disc".
-A new term sometimes used is "DVD premiere" (DVDP).
+As DVDs gradually replaced VHS videocassettes, the term direct-to-DVD replaced direct-to-video in some instances.
+However, the word video does not necessarily refer to videocassettes.
+Many publications continue to use the term direct-to-video for DVDs or Blu-rays.
+Both disc-based release types may also be referred to as direct-to-disc.
+A new term sometimes used is DVD premiere, abbreviated as DVDP.
 Such films can cost as little as $20 million, about a third of the average cost of a Hollywood release.
 According to Variety, American Pie Presents: Band Camp sold more than one million copies in a week.

 Some direct-to-DVD releases recently have tended to feature actors who were formerly bankable stars.
 In 2005, salaries for some of these direct-to-DVD actors in the multimillion-dollar range from $2 to $4 million (Jean-Claude Van Damme) and $4.5 to $10 million (Steven Seagal), in some cases exceeding the actors' theatrical rates.